 In today’s column, I want to investigate the idea of poetry generated using artificial intelligence – which some of us may not consider poetry.
 Here, as a matter of fact, is a link to an article that discusses that very question.
 The debate might be quite interesting to have in a secondary level class; as a hook, the teacher could display several poems and ask students to identify the ones generated by AI and the “real” ones.

 The AI poetry generators out there fall into two camps: completely generated by a computer and fill-in-the-blanks.
 Today, I’m going to stick to the first type.
 Before you use any of them in class, be aware that the element of randomness means that something inappropriate may appear.
 For example, one of my favorite generators, Poetweet, creates poems from Twitter accounts.
+(UPDATE 3/31/2022: As of March, 2022, Poetweet appears to no longer be working.
+Sorry!)
 You don’t have to be a Twitter user to employ its craft – just type in anyone’s Twitter handle.
 Your students would probably want to use a famous person’s account.
 I tried Chrissy Teigen, who is quite prolific on Twitter, and immediately got a word I would not want to display on my projector screen at school.
 So, I went with my own account.

 As you can see, it’s definitely not a poetic masterpiece – though fun to see what words and phrases the generator chooses.